katahiromz/EGA/EGA-Manual.md

 for(i, 1, 10000, (println(i), if(>=(i, 10), break())));
 ```

-This EGA program will outputs 0-to-10.
+This EGA program will output 0-to-10.
 Output:

 ```txt
 1